Over 4000 Sold Since 2005

 Custom builds, weird questions?

 I make a TON of custom models, dual pickups, selector switch cbg's, short scale basses, dulcimer guitars etc...

 Well it's nothing new, in fact most of the early blues players used their fingers dating back to the early 20th century and before.
 The trick is to use your thumb for the down stroke and your first finger for the upstroke.
 Many people use all their fingers to play a stringed instrument and that's fine, but the early blues masters (who used cigar box guitars) used mainly the thumb and forefinger.
-Some people consider this style to be primitive and it is but that doesn't mean it's not also extremely useful.
+Some people consider this style to be primitive guitar, and it is but that doesn't mean it's not also extremely useful.